-What does an amusement park, a scary movie, and a rock climbing wall have in common?
+What do an amusement park, a scary movie, and a rock climbing wall have in common?
 Well, they all get your heart pumping.
 They all give you a rush of excitement at one point.
 And they make great first dates.
 Part of the reason that these three date ideas are so successful is that they get you and your date’s heart pounding.
 By the end of the date, you might find yourself looking at the other person with butterflies in your stomach.

 These butterflies aren’t always the result of your attraction to the other person.
 But you might still tell yourself that you had a hot date.
 This is called misattribution of arousal, and it’s pretty fascinating.
-It’s one of the many ways that our brains might get its wires crossed or make a mistake about how we’re feeling.
+It’s one of the many ways that our brains might get their wires crossed or make a mistake about how we’re feeling.

 What Is Misattribution of Arousal?

 Misattribution of Arousal is a psychological phenomenon in which someone attributes their arousal to one stimulus, even though different stimuli may have caused it.
 A theme park date may excite a young man.
 The rollercoaster actually caused his heart to race, but he attributes the sensation to his date.

 In fact, there are a ton of different ways that our brains misattribute information.
 “Misattribute” simply means to make a mistake.
 Social psychologists have studied a handful of different misattributions that distort the way that we see the world or remember things.
 The misattribution of arousal is particularly interesting because it involves completely arbitrary activities, like running or watching a scary movie, to how attractive someone else may seem to us.

 “Arousal” doesn’t always mean sexual arousal.
 “To arouse” simply means to awaken or to set off a certain feeling.
 It could refer to the arousal of our fight-or-flight response or awaken someone from sleep.